NREL/WETOStack/_sources/software_dev/best_practices.md

 Software project managers should strive to create a development environment balancing the need for modern tooling, modern developer expectations, and stability.

-### Code style
+### Code Style

 In software development, the word "grok" is often used (see usage in [Hacker News](https://hn.algolia.com/?q=grok), [Lobsters](https://lobste.rs/search?q=grok&what=stories&order=newest), [StackOverflow](https://stackoverflow.com/search?tab=newest&q=grok&searchOn=3)) to communicate about degrees of understanding.
-This word is described by it's creator as follows:
+This word is described by its creator as follows:
 (Source: [Wikipedia](https://en.wikipedia.org/wiki/Grok)).

 > *Grok* means "to understand", of course, but Dr. Mahmoud, who might be termed the leading Terran expert on Martians, explains that it also means, "to drink" and "a hundred other English words, words which we think of as antithetical concepts.
 'Grok' means *all* of these.
-It means 'fear', it means 'love', it means 'hate' – proper hate, for by the Martian 'map' you cannot hate anything unless you grok it, understand it so thoroughly that you merge with it and it merges with you – then you can hate it.
+It means 'fear', it means 'love', it means 'hate' -- proper hate, for by the Martian 'map' you cannot hate anything unless you grok it, understand it so thoroughly that you merge with it and it merges with you -- then you can hate it.
 By hating yourself.
 But this implies that you love it, too, and cherish it and would not have it otherwise.
-Then you can *hate* – and (I think) Martian hate is an emotion so black that the nearest human equivalent could only be called mild distaste."
+Then you can *hate* -- and (I think) Martian hate is an emotion so black that the nearest human equivalent could only be called mild distaste."

 That such a word exists and is widely used in software development illustrates the high value